markNZed/processism-react-three/storyboard.md

 Relations act as the threads weaving the fabric of reality, connecting entities in meaningful ways.
 In process philosophy, entities do not exist in isolation.
 Their relationships with other entities define who or what they are.
 The patterns and processes that shape everything around us are understood through the lens of these relations.

 As we move forward, we’ll explore how these relations are not fixed but constantly changing as new events unfold.

+Reflective Question: Consider a significant relationship in your life.
+How has it evolved over time through different interactions and events?

 ## 2.6.
 Scene: Exploring the Properties of Relations
 ### 2.6.1.
 Objective